Ayit Aviation and Tourism: History

 A new route from the Rosh Pina Airport to Eilat Airport was announced in 2016.
 Due to the closure of Sde Dov Airport in 2019 the company no longer maintains flight routes to and from the airport.

+As of 2023, Ayit is exclusively chartered by the IDF to transport military personnel between airbases during the ongoing Gaza war.

 Fleet

 The Ayit fleet consists of the following aircraft: